benjamin-chan/TeoPsychiatricSymptoms/docs/report.md

 |dsiss     |FALSE    | 0.1  | 0.3 |  0  |  1  | 482 | 78.2% |
 |dsiss     |TRUE     | 3.9  | 1.6 |  2  |  9  | 134 | 21.8% |

+Also create logical opposite for use in RQ3 modeling

 ### Social media use (RQ2)